 While in Africa, Kara was really hoping to get up close to the elephants.
 We were able to do this at Knysna Elephant Park, an elephant sanctuary that raises orphaned elephants.
 For $70 our family could feed and touch the elephants.

 We each took our bucket of food, a small white bucket filled with chopped carrots, apples, oranges, and squash, and rode the “African hayride” out to the elephants.
 The elephants are trained to be fed by visitors like ourselves.
 As we got out of the vehicle the elephants practically came running over, eager for their treats.
 There was a long, metal fence the elephants knew to stand behind.
-There were elephant handlers standing nearby, here to keep the elephants in line and to keep us safe.
+Elephant handlers stood nearby, here to keep the elephants in line and to keep us safe.

 Feeding the elephants was hilarious and tons of fun.
 The elephants would reach out to us with their trunks, eager for a piece of food.
 I held out my hand with a piece of apple, the elephant grabbed it with its trunk, leaving dirty elephant slime all over my hand.
 It was so awesome!!
 One elephant flicked its trunk up, spraying my face with drops of mud.
 I wiped it off, laughing.
 I tried to feed the elephants while taking photos, getting dirt and slime all over my hands and the camera.
 I was having the time of my life!!